malcolm-kee/kl-react/src/contents/privacy-policy.md

 - To perform Service-related services; or
 - To assist us in analyzing how our Service is used.

 We want to inform our Service users that these third parties have access to your Personal Information.
 The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.
+Though we have an understanding of non-disclosure with service providers, we cannot guarantee full data protection after data has been shared with them.
+Care is taken to ensure that data shared is the minimal possible.

 ## Security

 We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
 But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.
+Access permission for our working group is always kept at admin, restricted, closed, or equivalent.

 ## Links to Other Sites